Deputy CM Sisodia writes to LG, demands CBI probe into toll tax 'scam' in MCD | Politics

 - India

-“I have written to the LG demanding a CBI probe into the toll tax scam of Rs 6,000 crore in Municipal Corporation of Delhi.
-The money collected from commercial vehicles coming to Delhi everyday was embezzled in connivance,” Sisodia said in a tweet.
+''I have written to the LG demanding a CBI probe into the toll tax scam of Rs 6,000 crore in Municipal Corporation of Delhi.
+The money collected from 10 lakh commercial vehicles coming to Delhi everyday was embezzled in connivance,'' Sisodia said in a tweet.

-The AAP's MCD in-charge and MLA, Durgesh Pathak had on Tuesday alleged that there was a large-scale scam in toll tax collection and that it was caused by BJP leaders who were then in power in the MCD in connivance with two private firms.
-He said every day 10 lakh commercial vehicles come to Delhi and tax was collected from those vehicles but it allegedly did not reach the MCD.
-The MCD had termed the allegations as “baseless” and “without facts”.
+AAP's MCD in-charge and MLA Durgesh Pathak had on Tuesday alleged that there was a large-scale scam in toll tax collection and that it was caused by BJP leaders, who were then in power in MCD, in connivance with two private firms.

+He had said every day, 10 lakh commercial vehicles come to Delhi and tax was collected from those vehicles but it allegedly did not reach the MCD.

+''It is a major scam and we demand that this should be investigated.
+If the matter is properly investigated, senior BJP leaders and MCD officials will be in prison.
+They have looted thousands of crores of taxpayers' money,'' Pathak had said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)